wizardsd/harmony_proxy/README.md

 ## Known Limitations

-- The naive Harmony parser is a best-effort fallback.
-Install `openai_harmony` for full fidelity parsing.
+- The proxy requires the `openai_harmony` package at runtime.
+Without it, the parser import fails.
 - Only the `/v1/chat/completions` endpoint is normalised. `/v1/responses` is forwarded untouched for compatibility testing.